samuelhfish/CryptoClustering/README.md

 ![Screenshot 2023-12-18 at 10 36 52 PM](https://github.com/samuelhfish/CryptoClustering/assets/125224990/d08d753d-d2c6-4870-a9a5-d872499b1254)

 #### Analysis:
-After visually analyzing the cluster analysis results, we see that using fewer features allows us to more easily identify outlier.
+After visually assessing the cluster analysis results, we see that using fewer features allows us to more easily identify outliers.
 Fewer features also lowered the inertia on our elbow curve.